Iran–Iraq War: Iran accepts the ceasefire

 Happy are those who have departed through martyrdom.
 Happy are those who have lost their lives in this convoy of light.
 Unhappy am I that I still survive and have drunk the poisoned chalice...

-The news of the end of the war was greeted with celebration in Baghdad, with people dancing in the streets; in Tehran, however, the end of the war was greeted with a somber mood.
+The news of the end of the war was greeted with celebration in Baghdad, with people dancing in the streets; in Tehran, however, the end of the war was greeted with a sombre mood.

 Operation Mersad and end of the war

 Operation Mersad (مرصاد "ambush") was the last big military operation of the war.
-Both Iran and Iraq had accepted Resolution 598, but despite the ceasefire, after seeing Iraqi victories in the previous months, Mujahadeen-e-Khalq (MEK) decided to launch an attack of its own and wished to advance all the way to Tehran.
+Both Iran and Iraq had accepted Resolution 598, but despite the ceasefire, after seeing Iraqi victories in the previous months, MEK decided to launch an attack of its own and wished to advance all the way to Tehran.
 Saddam and the Iraqi high command decided on a two-pronged offensive across the border into central Iran and Iranian Kurdistan.
 Shortly after Iran accepted the ceasefire, the MEK army began its offensive, attacking into Ilam province under cover of Iraqi air power.
 In the north, Iraq also launched an attack into Iraqi Kurdistan, which was blunted by the Iranians.

 On 26 July 1988, the MEK started their campaign in central Iran, Operation Forough Javidan (Eternal Light), with the support of the Iraqi army.
 The Iranians had withdrawn their remaining soldiers to Khuzestan in fear of a new Iraqi invasion attempt, allowing the Mujahedeen to advance rapidly towards Kermanshah, seizing Qasr-e Shirin, Sarpol-e Zahab, Kerend-e Gharb, and Islamabad-e-Gharb.
 The MEK expected the Iranian population to rise up and support their advance; the uprising never materialised but they reached 145 km deep into Iran.
 In response, the Iranian military launched its counter-attack, Operation Mersad, under Lieutenant General Ali Sayyad Shirazi.
 Iranian paratroopers landed behind the MEK lines while the Iranian Air Force and helicopters launched an air attack, destroying much of the enemy columns.
 The Iranians defeated the MEK in the city of Kerend-e Gharb on 29 July 1988.
 On 31 July, Iran drove the MEK out of Qasr-e-Shirin and Sarpol Zahab, though MEK claimed to have "voluntarily withdrawn" from the towns.
 Iran estimated that 4,500 MEK were killed, while 400 Iranian soldiers died.